Internships and Practica

 It has been established that students who are earning practicum credit(s) are NOT employees of the university.
 The university is prohibited from accepting any liability for the acts, omissions, and conduct of the students and is prohibited from providing coverage with State Accident Insurance, liability insurance, or workers' compensation insurance.
 Because this is a legal issue, no definitive answer can be provided; however, prudence would argue that the employer should at least provide workers' compensation coverage.

-A. The interns are expected to apply for an internship just as they were applying for an actual job.
+Students are expected to apply for an internship just as if they were applying for an actual job.
 They should supply a resume and transcripts if requested.
 They are expected to arrive to the work site on time based on a predetermined schedule and to perform to the best of their ability.
 Whether the internship is paid or not, the students are expected to display the upmost professionalism and to communicate to the employer if they feel the internship goals are not being met for any reason.
 Students must establish specific goals for their internship at the beginning of the term and will report on their ability to meet those goals by the end of the term.

 During the Internship, the student must obtain from the employer: